Toufiq-it/Library-management/readme.md

 ## 🚀 Features

-- Add and retrieve books
+- Books Add and retrieve
 - Borrow books with due dates
 - Auto-update availability when books are borrowed
 - Aggregated summary of borrowed books
-- Validation using Zod
+- Validation and error handling
 - MongoDB + Mongoose

 ---